avisrilab/avisrilab.github.io/_people/avi.md

   <a href="https://orcid.org/{{ page.orcid_id }}" title="ORCID"><i class="ai ai-orcid"></i></a>
   <a href="https://www.linkedin.com/in/{{ page.linkedin_username }}" title="LinkedIn"><i class="fab fa-linkedin"></i></a>

 <!-- <div class="caption"> -->
-  Avi is an Assistant Professor in the Gene Expression & Regulation Program at Ellen and Ronald Caplan Cancer Center, Wistar Institute.Before joining Wistar, he was a postdoctoral researcher working with professor Rahul Satija in the Department of Biology at New York University and New York genome Center.
-He obtained Ph.D. in Computer Science at Stony Brook University, New York, advised by professor Rob Patro.
+  Avi is an Assistant Professor in the <a href="https://wistar.org/research-discoveries/ellen-and-ronald-caplan-cancer-center/gene-expression-and-regulation-program">Gene Expression & Regulation Program</a> at <a href="https://wistar.org/research-discoveries/ellen-and-ronald-caplan-cancer-center">Ellen and Ronald Caplan Cancer Center</a>, <a href="https://wistar.org/">the Wistar Institute</a>.
+Before joining Wistar, he was a postdoctoral researcher working with professor <a href="https://satijalab.org/">Rahul Satija</a> in the <a href="https://as.nyu.edu/departments/biology.html">Department of Biology</a> at <a href="https://www.nyu.edu/">New York University</a> and <a href="https://www.nygenome.org/">New York genome Center</a>.
+He obtained Ph.D. in <a href="https://www.cs.stonybrook.edu/">Computer Science</a> at <a href="https://www.stonybrook.edu/">Stony Brook University</a>, New York, advised by professor <a href="https://combine-lab.github.io/">Rob Patro</a>.
 <!-- </div> -->

 <!--